Doctors Note Logo

 Breast Sensitivity and Sex: How to Manage Discomfort and Next Steps

-Breast sensitivity during sex is common and often hormonal, including perimenopause which can cause nipple pain, but other causes like birth control, fibrocystic changes, pregnancy, skin friction or irritation, and infection can play a role; the guide below explains what is typical, when symptoms are concerning, and when to seek care.
+Breast sensitivity during sex is common and often hormonal.
+Causes include perimenopause (which can trigger nipple pain), hormonal birth control, fibrocystic breast changes, pregnancy, skin friction or irritation, and infection.
+Understanding what's typical versus concerning helps you decide when to seek care.

 answer background